siesta-project/buds/doc/DEV.md

 		end interface
 ~~~~~~~~~~~

-  + Prefer to add contribution statements in the CONTRIBUTORS.md file
+  + Add contribution statements in the `CONTRIBUTORS.md` file
 	which ensures a resulting documentation to be short and concise.
-    In the CONTRIBUTORS.md file you may add any information and specifics
+    In the `CONTRIBUTORS.md` file you may add any information and specifics
 	of what has been implemented by specific authors.
   + Do __not__ use the `\@date` marker as it clutters the documentation.
   + Use `\@opt` to denote optional arguments, for instance: